Seahorse ROV MVP 1 Visual Reference

 Solar cells between dorsal fin rays.
 Micro turbine in tail funnel.
 When anchored in current, tail simultaneously grips AND funnels water through the generator.
 MPPT controller manages both inputs.

-3D Print Notes: Rigid segments in ASA (UV + saltwater resistant) at 0.2mm layers, 1.5–2mm wall thickness.
+3D Print + EMA Notes: Rigid segments in PETG/ASA (UV + saltwater resistant) at 0.2mm layers, 1.5–2mm wall thickness.
 Flex joints in TPU 95A.
 Spine channel ≥10mm inner diameter for tether + tendon cables + flex wiring.
 Tail inner surfaces: ridged TPU grip pads (0.5mm rib spacing).
 All fasteners 316 stainless steel.
 Rinse with fresh water after every saltwater session.
 Solar cell recesses in dorsal surface between fin ray mounts (0.8mm depth pocket for flush-mount flex cells).
+Mineral Armor (EMA): After printing, apply conductive coat (graphite/nickel spray), then soak plates in mineral electrolyte at 6V DC.
+48–168hr soak = 0.5–2.5mm aragonite/brucite ceramic crust.
+Thicker crust for saltwater (integrated ballast), thinner for freshwater.
+Damaged crust re-grows by re-soaking — sacrificial armor.
+O-ring seal surfaces must be masked before EMA deposition.

 Reference: UCSD — Seahorse Armor Research · McKittrick & Meyers · Acta Biomaterialia, 2013